Kate Carlson, our Partnership Director, shares how she would spend a perfect weekend in Winona!

 - Our favorite Saturday morning ritual includes several passes through the Winona Farmers’ Market.
 The first pass is to get a lay of the land and the seasonal goods available that week.
 Second pass is to narrow down our soon-to-be purchased items into “needs” and “wants” categories.
 Third pass is more often than not interrupted by small conversations, friendly greetings and salutations from Winona area friends and acquaintances.
 Fourth pass is transaction time.
 A crepe or two from French pastry master Jeanluc may be involved as well.

-- We’d then head over to The Playground inside the Winona Mall to let the kids burn off excess energy, most likely fueled by previously mentioned donuts, (and probably a scone or two purchased at the market).
+- We’d then head over to Baby Bean inside the Winona Mall to peruse the carefully curated used kids’ clothing, toys, books and new artisan gifts.
 Adam and I would grab some coffee from Beno’s Deli right next door, kick back and watch the jumping, sliding, building and climbing commence.

 - Lunch would be at Anacabe’s Little Kitchen in Goodview.
 Kirsten knows our names and our orders, and the small, perfectly homemade menu of items is exactly enough to keep everyone happy.
 Cuban tacos, Philly cheesesteak, turkey melt?
 Yep, it’s all good.